AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2 - Copy.md

 >[!NOTE]
 >
-> The bew baseline model does not support creating and managing baselines from Map dashboard.
+> The new baseline model does not support creating and managing baselines from Map dashboard.

 This section describes only the changes and enhancements introduced with the new baseline model.
 Common baseline workflows remain unchanged unless explicitly mentioned.